randomizedcoder/gosrt/documentation/IO_Uring_read_path.md

             return fmt.Errorf("IoUringRecvRingSize must be power of 2") }

-        // Must be within reasonable bounds
-        if c.IoUringRecvRingSize < 64 || c.IoUringRecvRingSize > 1024 {
+        // Must be within reasonable bounds (io_uring supports up to 32K or more) if c.IoUringRecvRingSize < 64 || c.IoUringRecvRingSize > 32768 {
-            return fmt.Errorf("IoUringRecvRingSize must be between 64 and 1024")
+            return fmt.Errorf("IoUringRecvRingSize must be between 64 and 32768")
         }
     }

     if c.IoUringRecvInitialPending > 0 {
-        // Must be reasonable
-        if c.IoUringRecvInitialPending < 16 || c.IoUringRecvInitialPending > 512 {
+        // Must be reasonable (can be up to ring size) if c.IoUringRecvInitialPending < 16 || c.IoUringRecvInitialPending > 32768 {
-            return fmt.Errorf("IoUringRecvInitialPending must be between 16 and 512")
+            return fmt.Errorf("IoUringRecvInitialPending must be between 16 and 32768")
         }

         // Must not exceed ring size